-The German repatriation program was in place for over four decades until its dissolution due to the fact of German unification and the fall of the communist bloc, which signaled the fall of the ideological pillars holding up Germany's repatriation concept.
-Russian repatriation policy is relatively new, but has already shown very low rates of success due to the absence of any sort of ideological component of this exclusively pragmatic program.
-Kazakhstan's repatriation program continues to function and reflects a balance of ideological considerations and pragmatism from the side of the state.
+The German repatriation program was in place for over four decades until its gradual slowing down due to the fact of German unification and the fall of the communist bloc, which signaled the fall of the ideological pillars holding up Germany's repatriation concept.
+The latest reforms to Germany's repatriation laws are already aimed at supporting the existing Russian-German population in Germany rather than at an all-inclusive ethnic German vision of the nation-state.
+Russian repatriation policy is relatively new, but has already shown very low rates of success due to the absence of an ideological component in the exclusively pragmatic program, although recent political changes in Russian such as the annexation of Crimea and Russia's position with regard to Ukraine may become the ideological backdrop to the program.
+In this case we are yet to see Kazakhstan's repatriation program continues to function after a brief suspensation, and reflects a will from the side of the state to balance ideological considerations and pragmatism.

-In the case of Germany, the ideological component of the repatriation concept was manifested in the West German insistence that the only legitimate state for Germans was the West German state, and that all Germans had the right to automatically become members of this state upon arrival at its borders.
-This informed both the citizenship and repatriation policies of Germany from the 1950s to the early 1990s.
-This ideology was framed by iron curtain divisions between an "unfree communist 'East'" and a "free, democratic 'West.'"
-This division set the stage for the positioning of any German who immigrated to West Germany as "living proof" of the undemocratic nature of states east of the iron curtain.
+In the case of Germany, the ideological component of the repatriation concept was manifested in the West German insistence that the only legitimate state automatically become members of this state upon arrival at its borders.
+This informed both the citizenship and repatriation policies of Germany from the between an "unfree communist 'East" and a "free, democratic 'West."
+This di-Germany as "living proof" of the undemocratic nature of states east of the iron curtain.
 In this way, the West German state cultivated an ideology of delegitimizing communist regimes by denying their ability to guarantee their citizens (first and foremost, ethnic Germans) basic rights.
 This ideological foundation was supplemented by the practical need for labor migrants to fill up the German labor market.
 Integration programs for repatriates were aimed at effective and painless insertion of repatriate migrants into the economy and into the society of Germany, and laws prescribing the settlement of repatriates in specific regions of Germany also reflected a strategic approach to utilizing these migrant flows.

 In the German case, repatriation policy functioned until German unification took place and until the communist bloc disintegrated.
 This signaled the end of the ideological backing to German repatriation policy, and thus over the course of the 1990s, German repatriation legislation became ever more restrictive.
 The dissolution of the very premise upon which repatriation to Germany was based (the premise of ethnic Germanness) culminated in the amendment of the German citizenship law in the year 2000, which signaled a permanent departure from an ethnically defined conception of German citizenship.
+Policy changes with regard to Russian-Germans since then have been aimed at supporting the Russian-German population which resides in Germany today.